gbrivate/grafana-lgtm/readme.md

 NAME                                  READY   STATUS    RESTARTS   AGE grafana-deployment-8458dd4b69-k27x9   1/1     Running   0          15s
 ```
+** In order to run all of this commands above once, there is k8s.sh, but it's recommended run one by one first time.

 Open browser at http://localhost/grafana (admim/admin) then you should see that:

 ![Grafana home page](grafana.png)